ReemaSaf/AdminSite/README.md

 ### `npm start`

-Runs the app in localhost:
+Run the app in localhost:
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 then the command: